avito-tech/abito/README.md

 # abito

 Python package for hypothesis testing.
-Suitable to use in A/B-testing software.
+Suitable for using in A/B-testing software.
 Tested for Python >= 3.5

 ##### Features